Blog

 Sugar, often presented as a delectable treat, can be a ruthless villain when it comes to your oral health.
 Here’s how it wreaks havoc on your teeth:

-- Acid Attack: When we consume sugary foods and drinks, harmful bacteria in our mouth feed on the sugar and produce acid as a byproduct.
-This acid starts to erode the protective enamel, the outer layer of your teeth.
+When we consume sugary foods and drinks, harmful bacteria in our mouths feed on the sugar and produce acid as a byproduct.
+This acid erodes the protective enamel, the outer layer of your teeth.
 Weakening the enamel leaves your teeth vulnerable to cavities and tooth decay.

-- Cavity Creators: The acid produced from sugar’s decomposition can lead to the formation of cavities.
+The acid produced from sugar’s decomposition can lead to the formation of cavities.
 Cavities, or dental caries, are essentially holes that develop in your teeth, causing pain and discomfort.
+Finding the best ways to prevent cavities from sugar is crucial in maintaining a healthy smile.

 Sugar’s Sweet Escape: How to Defend Your Teeth